 Hatshepsut Temple is one of the most important and beautiful ancient attractions in all of Egypt.
-It is not less comprehensive than the magnificent architecture you see during the tour to Giza Pyramids.
-Hatshepsut temple is also known as Djeser-Djeseru that was built for the 18th Dynasty (Pharaoh Queen Hatshepsut).
-And considered as the greatest ancient Egyptian achievements.
-Located on the west bank of the Nile River, Western Thebes, the capital of ancient Egypt during the New Kingdom, The site itself chosen by Hatshepsut for her temple.
+It is no less comprehensive than the magnificent architecture you see during the tour of the Giza Pyramids.
+Hatshepsut temple also known as Djoser-Djeseru was built for the 18th Dynasty (Pharaoh Queen Hatshepsut).
+And considered the greatest ancient Egyptian achievements.
+Located on the west bank of the Nile River, Western Thebes, the capital of ancient Egypt during the New Kingdom, The site itself was chosen by Hatshepsut for her temple.

 The Temple of El-Dier El-Bahari built by Queen Hatshepsut consists of 3 floors: